How to Summarize an Article: Tips for a Good Summary

 Step 5: Review and Edit

-Go back and read your article summary out loud once you've written it fully.
+Go back and read your summary out loud once you've written it fully.
 A quick final read is necessary to make sure the summary does what it's supposed to.
 If anything seems confusing or you sense that it drags too much, smooth it out.
 At the end, your summary must:

 - Capture the key points accurately